cloudmesh-community/fa18-523-83/project-report/report.md

 * **kaggle**: Kaggle API provides the ability to pull and push data from Kaggle website using command tool implemented in Python 3.
-The Kaggle API GitHub page provide detailed Installation, API credentials and commands instruction [@fa18-523-83-www-kaggle-api-github].
+The Kaggle API GitHub page provides a detailed installation, API credentials and commands instruction [@fa18-523-83-www-kaggle-api-github].

 * **flask**: Flask API is a Python package that allows RESTful web service from